reesey275/squirrelfocus/docs/cli_reference.md

 Options:

-- `--fix TEXT` describe the bug or issue addressed.
+- `--fix TEXT` Describe the bug or issue addressed.
-- `--why TEXT` explain the motivation for the change.
+- `--why TEXT` Explain the motivation for the change.
-- `--change TEXT` summarize what was modified.
+- `--change TEXT` Summarize what was modified.
-- `--proof TEXT` describe how the change was verified.
+- `--proof TEXT` Describe how the change was verified.
-- `--ref TEXT` link to related issues or resources.
+- `--ref TEXT` Link to related issues or resources.

 ## preview